Order Code: M681MSDS sheet

 |Colour||Dark yellow to brown crystals/powder|

-7,7,8,8-tetracyanoquinodimethane (TCNQ), with a LUMO at 4.5 eV, is known for the charge transfer salts formed by its radical anion TCNQ, in photovoltaics and light-emitting diodes and organic field-effect transistor devices.
-TCNQ and its derivatives have been used as dopants, leading to an increase in the hole mobility or to the lowering of injection barriers.
-Classic example of such is the treatment of tetrathiafulvene (TTF), an electron donor with TCNQ.
+7,7,8,8-tetracyanoquinodimethane (TCNQ), with a LUMO at 4.5 eV, is known for the charge-transfer salts formed by its radical anion TCNQ in photovoltaic, light-emitting diodes, and organic field-effect transistor devices.
+TCNQ and its derivatives have been used as dopants, leading to an increase in hole mobility or to the lowering of injection barriers.
+One classic example of such is the treatment of tetrathiafulvene (TTF), an electron donor with TCNQ.
 TFF and TCNQ form an ion pair, the TTF-TCNQ complex.
-This process of doping leads to the crystallisation of the ion pair into a one-dimensionally stacked polymer, consisting of segregated stacks of cations and anions of the donors and the acceptors, respectively.
+This process of doping leads to the crystallisation of the ion pair into a one-dimensionally stacked polymer.
+This polymer consists of segregated stacks of cations and anions of the donors and the acceptors, respectively.
 The complex crystal is an organic semiconductor that exhibits metallic electric conductivity [1, 2].

 It also has been shown that TCNQ can effectively modify Cu or Ag surfaces.
 The formation of Cu-TCNQ and Ag-TCNQ enhances the work function of such electrodes and reduces the hole injection barrier dramatically.
-Furthermore, it improves electrodes/organic layer contact hence the reduction of contact resistances .
+Furthermore, it improves electrode/organic layer contact, hence the reduction of contact resistances .